-In addition, in 2004, we issued and placed to members of our Board and senior management 10,028,000 options to acquire 10,028,000 Ordinary Shares, representing approximately 0.46% of our Ordinary Shares.
-The options, represented by option certificates, are non-transferable and are exercisable before the end of the fiscal year ended December 31, 2004.
+In addition, in 2005, we issued and placed to members of our Board and senior management 9,840,000 options to acquire 9,840,000 Ordinary Shares, representing approximately 0.45% of our Ordinary Shares.
+The options, represented by option certificates, are non-transferable and are exercisable before the end of the fiscal year ended December 31, 2005.
 Each option entitles its holder to purchase one Ordinary Share at the exercise price, corresponding to the minimum price of the Ordinary Shares in the three-year period preceding the date the decision on issuance of the option certificates was adopted by our Board of Directors.
-We reserve the right to repurchase during the 90-days period following the end of the fiscal year ended December 31, 2004 outstanding options at the maximum weighted average daily market price of our Ordinary Shares for the preceding three years on the Moscow Interbank Currency Exchange (the "MICEX") less the exercise price of the option.
-In 2005, we repurchased the options granted in 2004 at RR43.48 per option and in 2004 we repurchased the options granted in 2003 at RR40.26 per option.
+We reserve the right to repurchase during the 90-days period following the end of the fiscal year ended December 31, 2005 outstanding options at the maximum weighted average daily market price of our Ordinary Shares for the preceding three years on the MICEX less the exercise price of the option.
+In the first quarter of 2006, we repurchased the options granted in 2005 at RR94.03 per option.
+The remaining options were cancelled due to the non-fulfillment of their working objectives by the beneficiaries of the cancelled options.
+In 2005 we repurchased the options granted in 2004 at RR43.48 per option.
 We acquired Ordinary Shares underlying the options on the secondary market.
 IFK Solid, acted as the underwriter and placement agent for the issuance of the options, and OAO Aktsionerny Kapital ("Aktsionerny Kapital"), our registrar, acts as the registrar for the option certificates.
 See "Item 7-Major Shareholders and Related Party Transactions-Related Party Transactions."
-In 2005, we issued and placed 9,840,000 options, 9,611,000 of which we repurchased in the first quarter of 2006 at RR94.03 per option.
-The remaining options were cancelled due to the non-fulfillment by the beneficiaries of the corresponding options of their working objectives.